Do Informational Cascades Happen with Non-myopic Agents?: Equilibrium Analysis

 We comment at this point that the usefulness of the above lemma is the very fact that these statements are proved without explicitly solving FPE~\ref{alg:Fixed-Point WY}.
 Specifically, note that both the right hand side and the left hand side of equation \eqref{eq:fp_quadratica} depend on the solution $\gamma^*$.
 However, Lemma~\ref{thm:totexp} claims that for all of the solutions $\gamma^*$, the aforementioned properties hold.
 Most of the remaining results of this section hinge on the above lemma.

-The next theorem presents a solution of FPE \ref{alg:Fixed-Point WY} for all values of $\delta\leq 1$ including $\delta=0$, which is the myopic scenario.
-Therefore, we refer to this strategy profile as the myopic solution, even though it is a solution for all values of $\delta$.
+The next theorem presents a solution of FPE \ref{alg:Fixed-Point WY} for all values of $\delta\leq 1$ including $\delta=0$.
+For $\delta=0$, our scenario coincides with the original myopic scenario from \cite{Bikhchandani1992}, up to the fact that players who do not buy get another opportunity to play.
+Therefore, we refer to the strategy profile in Theorem \ref{thm:existence} as the myopic solution, even though it is a solution for all $\delta$.